Kometa-Team/Kometa/docs/metadata/dynamic.md

 ### Style

-Create a collection for each style found in the library.
+Create a collection for each artist style found in the library.

 <table class="dualTable colwidths-auto align-default table">
   <tr>